oxidecomputer/bhyve-api/README.md

 ## Prerequisites

-The main requirement is Rust, the library has been tested on the version (1.42.0) packaged with OmniOS CE r151032.
+The main requirement is Rust, the Bhyve API library has been tested on the version (1.42.0) packaged with OmniOS CE r151032.
 Install the package `ooce/developer/rust`.

 ### Bhyve